xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_int.md

 to occur.

 6.6 `defaults.xtuml`
-This file was include in bp.core and is no longer used.
+This file was included in bp.core and is no longer used.
 Deleting it.

 6.7 Error Counter
 The number of errors found are counted and included in the output report.